filecoin-project/filecoin-docs/content/en/about-filecoin/ipfs-and-filecoin.md

 weight: 40
 ---

 Filecoin and IPFS are complementary protocols for storing and sharing data in the distributed web.
 Both systems are free, open-source, and share many building blocks, including data representation formats (IPLD) and network communication protocols (libp2p).
 While interacting with IPFS does not require using Filecoin, all Filecoin nodes _are_ IPFS nodes under the hood, and (with some manual configuration) can connect to and fetch IPLD-formatted data from other IPFS nodes using libp2p.
-However, Filecoin nodes don't join or participate in the public IPFS DHT.
+However, Filecoin nodes don't join or participate in the public IPFS DHT ([Distributed Hash Tables](https://docs.ipfs.io/concepts/dht/#distributed-hash-tables-dhts)).

 This page aims to explain the relationship between the IPFS and Filecoin projects and help users decide which approach is best suited for their use-case.